oxford-pharmacoepi/LongCovidStudyathon_W3/README.md

 When you run that script, the whole code will start running.
 It will first instantiate the cohorts and then calculate everything for objectives 1, 2 and 3.
-If you re-run the code and the cohorts are already instantiated, you can set ´instantiateCohorts = FALSE´ so as to not repeat long calculations.
+If you re-run the code and the cohorts are already instantiated, you can set `instantiateCohorts = FALSE` so as to not repeat long calculations.

 ## Clustering
 For LCA and network clustering, you might have to tune some parameters